Tuesday, May 23, 2017

 Finding any information on what would constitute an Aquinas-based homeschooling method, however, is like looking for the proverbial needle in a haystack.
 The most one will typically find is the term "traditional," usually meaning having text/workbooks for every subject, with the Catholic Faith running through everything.
 It seems rather dull to many people, and to Charlotte Mason homeschoolers in particular, who contrast living books with the dry dust of textbooks.
-But from my studies so far, Aquinas was not at all about uninspiring textbooks which merely give summaries and facts, and copious fill-in-the-blank questions.
-He was a university professor whose teaching method focused upon sincere dialogue.
+But from my studies so far, Aquinas was not all about uninspiring textbooks which merely give summaries and facts, and copious fill-in-the-blank questions.
+He did indeed write textbooks, but as a university professor, his teaching method focused upon sincere dialogue.
 His scholasticism of the 13th century reconciled the reason of Aristotle with the Catholic religion--no easy feat!
 If he had not accomplished this miracle, the Church would have experienced an extreme crisis, a massive loss of Christian faith, so popular were Aristotle's ideas taking hold.

 What I fear I've discovered is that Charlotte Mason pitted herself philosophically against the teaching authority of the Catholic Church that St. Thomas so clearly represents.
 For right now I'm just going to present you with the trail of my reading yesterday, the articles which led me to see the Catholic conundrum in regard to CM more clearly.
 First I read "The Formation of the Catholic Mind" by Dr. Ronald P. McArthur, which clearly illustrates the primacy of Aquinas in Catholic philosophy, theology, and education (https://thomasaquinas.edu/a-liberating-education/formation-catholic-mind).
 As Catholic homeschoolers we are most certainly concerned with the formation of the Catholic mind in our children.
 That must be our first priority.